Discovering Latent Covariance Structures for Multiple Time Series: Structure discovery in multiple time series

-Our approach only applies expansion on individual structure $\mathcal{S}_d^{(k)}$ via the combinations of $\mathcal{B}_d^{(k_l)}$.
-However, the search space still includes all the cases when substructures are extracted from a combination of $\mathcal{S}_{d}^{(k)}$.
-For instance, the generation from LIN+PER+SE to (LIN+PER)$\times$SE+SE in \acrshort*{ckl} is equivalent to the generation from $\{$LIN, PER, SE$\}$ to $\{$LIN$\times$SE, PER$\times$SE, SE$\}$ in our approach.
-For the case of PE, the additive kernel set will be expanded into a new one having the number of elements $R2^L + K$.
-With the flexible binary indications (on/off) of $\vZ$, the number of all possible kernels is $O(K2^{R2^L + K})$ when all structures are visited to be expanded.
+Advantages of our~\acrshort*{pe} algorithm are (1) it does not make drastic increases in structure space in each expansion, (2) it carefully assesses models by a selection criterion (\acrshort*{bic}) and flexibly falls back to the previous model if the criterion does not select the new one, (3) the fewer number of kernels in~\acrshort*{pe} makes us easier to initialize~\acrshort*{gp} hyperparameters as well as reduce the number of restarts learning $\vZ$.

+Our kernel search procedure is a meta search algorithm inspired from oracle machines in computational theory~\cite{computational_complexity}.
+The LKM plays a role as an \emph{oracle}.
+Given a set of kernel structures, one tries to ask the oracle to decide the appropriate structures.
+The oracle will response an answer as $\vZ$ in our case.
+Exploiting the returned $\vZ$, the kernel structures will be elaborated more by performing~\acrshort*{pe}.
+The procedure is repeated by making new inquiry based on the expanded structures.

+We emphasize that~\acrshort*{pe} with~\acrshort*{lkm} considers a larger number of kernel structures than those in~\acrshort*{ckl}.
+Suppose that~\acrshort*{ckl} and our search algorithm have the same found structure at a depth $d$.
+Whereas the~\acrshort*{ckl}'s structure is $\mathcal{S}_d = \mathcal{S}_d^{(1)} + \dots + \mathcal{S}_d^{(K)}$,~\acrshort*{pe} represents it as a set $\{\mathcal{S}_d^{(1)}, \dots,\mathcal{S}_d^{(K)}\}$.
+Let $L$ be the largest number of base kernels in $\mathcal{S}_d^{(k)}$, and $R$ be the maximum number of grammar rules per substructure.
+All possible search candidates in~\acrshort*{ckl} is $O(RK2^L + R2^K)$ kernels, while~\acrshort*{pe} incorporating with~\acrshort*{lkm} considers $O(K2^{R2^L + K})$ number of kernels.
+Detailed analysis is provided in Appendix~\ref{sec:compare_pe_ckl}.

-Although our search algorithm explores a much larger search space than CKL in theory, the prior over $\vZ$ still limits the expressiveness of our models.
-Moreover, our search algorithms rely on a gradient-based method where the global optimal is not guaranteed.
-Thus, it is not yet guaranteed to find the optimal kernel over all the possible candidates.
+Although our search algorithm explores a much larger search space than CKL in theory, the prior over $\vZ$ still limits the expressiveness power of our model.
+Moreover, learning $\vZ$ relies on a gradient-based method where the global optimal is not guaranteed.
+Thus, our kernel search algorithm may not find the optimal kernel over all the possible candidates.